risingwavelabs/risingwave-docs/docs/sql/udf/udf-python.md

 - The scalar function `gcd`, decorated with `@udf`, takes two integer inputs and returns the greatest common divisor of the two integers.
 - The scalar function `blocking`, decorated with `@udf`.
 The `io_threads` parameter specifies the number of threads that the Python UDF will use during execution to enhance processing performance of IO-intensive functions.
 Please note that multithreading can not speed up compute-intensive functions due to the GIL.
-- The scalar function `extract_tcp_info`, decorated with `@udf`, takes a single binary input and returns a structured output.
+- The scalar function `key_value`, decorated with `@udf`, takes a single string input and returns a structured output.

-    The function takes a single argument `tcp_packet` of type bytes and uses the struct module to unpack the source and destination addresses and port numbers from `tcp_packet`, and then converts the binary IP addresses to strings using `socket.inet_ntoa`.

-    The function returns a tuple containing the source IP address, destination IP address, source port number, and destination port number, all converted to their respective types.
-The return type is specified as a struct with four fields using the `result_type` argument.

-- The table function `series`, decorated by `@udtf`, takes an integer input and yields a sequence of integers from 0 to n-1.
+- The table function `series`, decorated by `@udtf`, takes an integer input and yields a sequence of integers from 0 to `n-1`.

 Finally, the script starts a UDF server using `UdfServer` and listens for incoming requests on port 8815 of the local machine.
-It then adds the `gcd`, `extract_tcp_info` and `series` functions to the server and starts the server using the `serve()` method.
+It then adds the `gcd`, `key_value` and `series` functions to the server and starts the server using the `serve()` method.
 The `if __name__ == '__main__':` conditional is used to ensure that the server is only started if the script is run directly, rather than being imported as a module.

 </details>